-Arthritis in young adults
+Joint pain in young adults

-What is arthritis, exactly?
+What is joint pain, exactly?

 - Likewise bright sunlight exposure can worsen skin rash of lupus.

 Obesity, excess binge consumption of alcohol, aerated drinks and canned fruit juices, excess consumption of red meat or sea food have led to increased blood levels of a particular salt called Uric acid.
-Very high blood levels of uric acid is known to get deposited in the joints causing a severe arthritis called Gout and in the kidney as uric acid stones.
+Very high blood levels of uric acid is known to get deposited in the joints causing a severe joint pain called Gout and in the kidney as uric acid stones.

 Very high levels of uric acid are also known to increase the risk of early development of hypertension, heart and kidney disease.
 Hence life-style changes with weight loss, regular exercise, mindful eating and reducing consumption of alcohol and aerated drinks can be very useful.